talmi/draft-bdmgct-spring-srv6-security/draft-ietf-spring-srv6-security.md

 ## Passive Listening

 ### Overview
-An on-path attacker can passively listen to packets and specifically to the SRv6-related information that is conveyed in the IPv6 header and the SRH.
-This approach can be used for reconnaissance, i.e., for collecting information about SIDs and policies, and thus it can facilitate mapping the structure of the network and its potential vulnerabilities.
+An on-path internal attacker can passively listen to packets and specifically listen to the SRv6-related information that is conveyed in the IPv6 header and the SRH.
+This approach can be used for reconnaissance, i.e., for collecting segment lists.

 ### Scope
-A recon attack is limited to on-path attackers.
+A reconnaisance attack is limited to on-path internal attackers.

 If filtering is deployed at the domain boundaries ({{filtering}}), it prevents any leaks of explicit SRv6 routing information through the boundaries of the administrative domain.
 In this case external attackers can only collect SRv6-related data in a malfunctioning network in which SRv6-related information is leaked through the boundaries of an SR domain.

 ### Impact
-While the information collected in a recon attack does not compromise the confidentiality of the user data, it allows an attacker to gather information about the network which in turn can be used to enable other attacks.
+While the information collected in a reconnaisance attack does not compromise the confidentiality of the user data, it allows an attacker to gather information about the network which in turn can be used to enable other attacks.

 ## Packet Insertion

 ### Overview
-In this attack packets are inserted (injected) into the network with a segment list that defines a specific SR policy.
+In a packet insertion attack packets are inserted (injected) into the network with a segment list.
 The attack can be applied either by using synthetic packets or by replaying previously recorded packets.

 ### Scope
 Packet insertion can be performed by either on-path or off-path attackers.
 In the case of a replay attack, recording packets in-flight requires on-path access and the recorded packets can later be injected either from an on-path or an off-path location.